smeghen/clubplanner/README.md

 Log in Page – For Registered users provides fields for inputting Username and Password.
 Will also display link for users not already registered.

 Register Page – For New users shows fields for Username and Password to register for the site.
-Once registered they will be directed to the Edit Profile
+Once registered they will be directed to their Profile
-Page so that they can select the Groups relevant to them.
+Page.
 Also, there will be a link for Users to login in case they have navigated to the wrong page.

-Profile Page – When a User logs in the events that are relevant to them are displayed.
+Profile Page – When a User logs in the Events that they have created will be displayed, or if they do not have any Events created notifying that there is none.
 There will be links for Creating an event and Editing an event.

-Edit Profile – Change profile of user by selecting or deselecting Groups based on what events they want to know about.

 Schedule Event Page – Create an event using Dropdown for Facility, Date and Time Picker.
-Will also assign the Event to specific Group so that it will be displayed to members of that group.
+Will also assign the Event to specific Group.
 Availability will be checked to see if the required Time, Date and Facility have already been booked.

 Edit Event Page – Change a scheduled event by changing the specific fields.
 If a change to Facility, Date or Time is made, a check will take place to confirm the availability.